 The Counseling Program provides you with the opportunity to specialize in the following areas.
 Your academic advisor will help you choose the specialization that best meets your career goals and objectives.
+You may complete more than one area of specialization simultaneously by completing all program specialization courses, practicum, and internship in each specialization.

 Clinical Mental Health Counseling provides students with training in the prevention, assessment, and treatment of individuals dealing with mental health problems.
 Individual, group, and family therapy are focused upon in this specialization.
 The curriculum meets the academic requirements for licensure in Clinical Mental Health Counseling in the State of Florida.